sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/Research/COGS 401 Journal Entry 7.md

+Miscellaneous notes on relevant
+The Macy Conferences and Abstraction

 *How We Became Posthuman* N. Katherine Hayles

 Hayles' book includes a chapter on the Macy Conferences, a cornerstone in the development of ANNs and cognitive science as a whole.
 Hayles point of interest in this book is the embodiment, or lack thereof, of information and cognitive systems–in this chapter, she provides an overview of the arguments that led to the triumph of information over materiality in research.
 The three arguments, she states, were regarding "the construction of information as a theoretical entity; the second, with the construction of (human) neural structures so that they were seen as flows of information; the third, with the construction of artifacts that translated information flows into observable operations, thereby making the flows 'real.'" (p.
 50)